nebari-dev/nebari/docs/source/user_guide/faq.md

 > Be careful of the YAML indentation as it differs from the conda `environment.yml`

-### What to do when the user requires `X` package and It's not available in the environment?
+### What to do when the user requires `X` package and it's not available in the environment?

 The proper solution is to add the package to the `qhub_config.yml` (See #1).
 If they don't have the access to the deployment repo, the user needs to contact their QHub maintainer to get the required package.
 They *can* do a user install for pip packages in a pinch (this isn't recommended) but they aren't be available to Dask workers.